- About us

 Your skincare routine needs to be changed when you’re healing from a chemical peel.
 If you currently use harsher, stronger cleansers because of blemishes or oil production, you will be required to take a break from this for about a week.
 The skin developing beneath your immediate first layer is severely sensitive and will not require a harsh cleaner.
 In fact, it would probably irritate your skin even more.
 You should also take a break from using any sort of exfoliating products because your skin is already in the process of shedding the current dead cells that have been chemically exfoliated.

-If you are inclined to wearing make-up take a break from it.
+If you are inclined to wear make-up take a break from it.
 This is because your pores, follicles and oils are being purged and your impurities are already drawn out, so introducing more oils to the skin at this stage could hinder your cleansing.

 Chemical peel aftercare is about maintaining your skin after the peels purpose.
 Although at first you may appear flaky, there is no need to be concerned as your skin peel is doing its job by drawing out the impurities.
 Find out about chemical peel in London today.
+If you’d like to know about our other treatments at our skin clinic on Harley Street, please feel free to contact a member of our team for advice and answers.